munificent/magpie/doc/site/markdown/patterns.md

 Syntactically, patterns are a bit like the twin of expressions.
 Like expressions, there are different atomic pattern syntaxes which can be composed to form larger patterns.
 There are six kinds of patterns:

-### Wildcard Patterns

-The simplest pattern is the wildcard, a single underscore (`_`).
-A wildcard always successfully matches, but doesn't bind any variables.

 ### Literal Patterns

 A [literal value](primitives.html) like `123` or `true` where a pattern is expected defines a *literal* pattern.
 As you would expect, a literal pattern only matches an identical value.
 The pattern `"hi"` matches the string value `"hi"` and nothing else.